chrisBioInf/TR-RNA-gene-duplication-supplementary/SUPPLEMENTARY_DATA/README.txt

 ####### TERT #########################

 This folder contains predicted TERT genes and their assumed exon boundaries.
-We provide their full amino acid sequences, genomic locations, domains predicted with HMMER as well as BLAST and
+We provide their full amino acid sequences, genomic locations and domains predicted with HMMER.
-Exonerate hits.

-# TERT/Fasta
+# TERT/Sequences
-Sequences of translated Andrena TERT genes predicted by us.
+Sequences of Andrena TERT genes and translated amino acid sequences predicted by us.

-# TERT/Alignment
+# TERT/Coordinates
-CLUSTAL2 alignment of predicted TERT proteins.
+Location of Andrena TERT genes in BED format.
+Corresponding Genome accessions can be found in the supplementary Table S

 # TERT/HMMER
 Raw results of searching our predicted sequences against the Pfam data base using HMMER.

-# TERT/Exonerate
-Raw Exonerate hits per species before post-processing.
-The results obtained here served as the initial starting point of TERT gene annotation before refinement in conjunction with BLAST.
+Provided are predicted boundaries of RVT and RT domains.

-# TERT/BLAST
+# TERT/A_haemorrhoa_reference
-Raw BLAST hits per species before post-processing.
-BLAST hits were used to refine exon boundaries and identify missing Exons based on Exonerate annotations.
+Transcribed RNA of Andrena haemorrhoa that we used to location and
+boundaries for predicted TERT gene.
+The gene sequence as well as the transcribed RNA is provided.
+Furthermore, the .psl Alignment generated with BLAT was used to compare exon boundaries.

 ####### Tandem_repeats ################